 This figure just goes on to show that infrastructure investments are still necessary, not only in California but also in other states, judging how these vehicles are bound to cross state lines.
 Predictions do show that California will continue holding the highest number of EVs of the total number of cars in the US.

 Since then, it is quite likely that the number has surpassed the 4 million units threshold.
 The appearance of multiple affordable models will lead to an even higher increase in EV sales, as reported by most market experts.
-Thus, over the next few years, the world will see an abrupt increase in EV auto sales numbers.
+Thus, over the next few years, the world will see an abrupt increase in electric vehicle sales numbers.

 This statistic isn’t just applicable to the US exclusively.
 Rather, Tesla represents the world’s biggest EV manufacturer, with millions of units sold around the globe.